ibm-cloud-docs/vpc/pps-create.md

        * **Tags**: Optionally, add any relevant tags to help group your Private Path NLBs.
        * **Access management tags**: Optionally, add access management tags to resources to help organize access control relationships.
 The only supported format for access management tags is `key:value`.
 For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial). {: #private-path-nlb-steps}
        * **Subnet**: Select the subnet where you want the Private Path NLB created.
-   1. In the Create back-end pool section:
+   1. Optionally, in the Create back-end pool section:
        * **Name**: Enter a unique identifier for the Private Path NLB, such as `my-ppnlb`.
        * Select the method, which is the load-balancing algorithm.
 The follow options are shown.
          * **Round robin** - Forwards requests to each instance in turn.
 All instances receive approximately an equal number of client connections.